 International Student Health Insurance

 Pacific Lutheran University (PLU) requires all international students to maintain medical insurance that provides coverage in the United States and meets certain minimum benefit requirements.
 To ensure this, PLU will automatically enroll all international students in PLU’s International Student Accident and Sickness Plan (Student Insurance Plan).
 This insurance premium will automatically be added to your university bill at time of registration.
 Students who have insurance provided by their government are eligible to waive this insurance.
 You must provide proof that benefits provided by your government policy are at least equal to those required by Pacific Lutheran University.
-This compliance form must be used to provide this information to the university.
+PLU’s International Student Insurance Plan Waiver form must be used to provide this information to the university.

 If the waiver is received after the deadline or does not provide proof of coverage of the benefits listed, the waiver will be denied and the student will be responsible for paying the enrollment fee for PLU international student accident and sickness plan.

-The international student insurance plan waiver must be submitted to Administration Services no later than September 5, 2017.
+The international student insurance plan waiver must be submitted to the Risk Services Department no later than February 6, 2019.
 Waivers will not be accepted after the date.

-If you have questions about PLU’s international student health insurance program please contact the Director of Risk Management And Insurance at 253-535-7116.
+If you have questions about PLU’s international student health insurance program please contact the Director of Risk Services at 253-535-7116.

 PLU Health Center